Queensland Reds: Rivalries

-Region

-Due to historical and practical reasons, the team represents the entire state of Queensland.
-However the team has been based entirely in the South East Queensland region since its foundation.
-The team has played matches at numerous venues, including Queen's Park, the Eagle Farm Racecourse, the Brisbane Showgrounds, Ballymore Stadium and its current home Lang Park.

 Development teams

 The QRU formerly owned and managed two National Rugby Championship teams, Brisbane City and Queensland Country.
 These NRC teams drew on a range of players ranging from full-time professionals to those on incentive contracts.
 These teams were closely aligned with the Reds and train at Ballymore, the QRU's training base used by the Reds.
 The NRC is now defunct but is set to return in the near future.

 Brisbane City and Queensland Country also field Under 19, 18, and 16 teams.

 Queensland Reds A

 The Queensland A team plays matches against interstate and international representative teams, and has also competed in tournaments such as the Pacific Rugby Cup.
 Known by various names over the years including Queensland A, Reds A, Reds College XV, and Reds Academy, the team is selected from the best emerging rugby talent in Queensland.
 The squad is a mix of Reds contracted players, extended training squad members, Queensland Under 19s, and selected Premier Rugby club players.